ShaneChesnutt/Simple_Drawing_Environment/README.md

 This project was made for my Cpsc 337 class (Intro to Web Graphics)

-This web application is just javascript/SVG the UI is written in SVG and the controls are written in javascript.
+This web application is written in javascript/SVG.
+The UI is written in SVG and the controllers are written in javascript.

 Basics -
 This is a drawing interface that allows you to draw and edit basic shapes (circles, ellipses, and squares) in svg.